Counter Culture Coffee

-Blind Assessment: This one keeps coming; vistas of completeness unfold in small, repeated waves of exhilarating revelation.
+This one keeps coming; vistas of completeness unfold in small, repeated waves of exhilarating revelation.
 The profile is built around a deep-toned version of the classic vanilla-nut-toned flavor complex.
 Sufficient acidity; not strikingly sweet but sweet enough.

-Notes: A shade-grown coffee produced by small farmers that has great dimension: vistas of completeness unfold in waves of exhilarating revelation.
+A shade-grown coffee produced by small farmers that has great dimension: vistas of completeness unfold in waves of exhilarating revelation.
 The profile is built around deep-toned vanilla-nut flavor with sufficient acidity, sweet enough.
 Grade: Supremo.
 A shade-grown coffee produced by small farmers from the traditional typica variety of coffea arabica.

-Who Should Drink It: Bird-lovers who want to know why (aside from the gigantic advertising budget) Colombia coffee is famous.
+Bird-lovers who want to know why (aside from the gigantic advertising budget) Colombia coffee is famous.
 This deeply dimensioned coffee hints at the heady quality of the old-time Colombias, before the growers started cutting down trees and planting hybrids.
 Also suggests why quality freaks who may not know the difference between a white-crowned sparrow and a crow still get behind shade coffees: Because they typically come from traditional varieties of coffea arabica that taste better.